LewL-ui/csgo-skin-changer/README.md

 ```
 To keep your actual skin applied on the weapon, set `skinID` to `0`.

-You can find skin ids from [here](https://csgostash.com/), finding a skin, and the Finish Catalog is your skin id.
+You can find skin ids from [here](https://csgostash.com/), finding a skin, and the Finish Catalog is your skin id as seen below:

 ![alt text](https://github.com/donato-fiore/csgo-skin-swapper/blob/main/skinid.png?raw=true)

 ## Known Issues